cbble86/Notes-of-EDA/README.md

 # Notes-of-EDA
-Some about FPGA and Verilog
+Something about FPGA and Verilog